Duck-and-Windmill/Seshat/README.md

         - `2` = write access
         - `3` = read and write access
         - `> 3` = invalid, no access

+### Self Grants
+There is a special concept called "Self Grants", used to describe the permission a user has to modify their own data.

+This is necessary to prevent users from tampering with data verified by another party (For example by changing their test score).

+Self Grants are enforced at the contract level.
+And are the same for everyone.
+The only way Self Grant values can be changed is by the database contract owner via the Database.setSelfGrant method.

+Self Grants are stored in a `mapping (string => uint)`.
+Where keys are data model types.
+And values are access levels.

+## Whitelists
+Whitelist models record access requirements for a specific data model type.
+Ensuring that only certain addresses alter certain types of data.

+Just because an address is on a whitelist does not mean it has permission to access data of for the whitelist's type in any way.
+It simply restricts the addresses that a user can grant certain access to.

+If a data model type has no associated whitelist then any address can be granted any level of access.

+Similar to self grants, whitelists are enforced at the contract level.
+And can only be changed the database contract owner.
+Via the Data.setWhitelist method.

+Whitelists are stored in a `mapping (string => mapping (address => uint))`.
+Where first level keys are data model type names.
+And second level keys are whitelist addresses.
+And values are access level values.

 # Contracts
 ## Database